-On May 12, 2017, the Partnership entered into an ATM Equity Offering Sales Agreement in connection with an at-the-market program (the "ATM Program").
+On May 12, 2017, the Partnership entered into an ATM Equity Offering Sales Agreement in connection with an ATM Program.
 Pursuant to the ATM Program, the Partnership may issue and sell common units having an aggregate offering price of up to \$200 million, by sales methods and at prices determined by market conditions and other factors at the time of our offerings.
-The Partnership has no obligation to sell any common units under the ATM Program and the Partnership may suspend sales under the ATM Program at any time.
-For the year ended December 31, 2018, the Partnership issued 140,920 common units under the ATM Program, which generated proceeds of approximately \$2 million (net of approximately \$25,000 of commissions).
-For the year ended December 31, 2017, the Partnership issued 18,500 units under the ATM Program, which generated proceeds of approximately \$303,000 (net of approximately \$3,000 of commissions).
+The Partnership has no obligation to sell any common units under the ATM Program at any time.
+For the year ended December 31, 2019, the Partnership did not sell any common units under the ATM Program.
+For the year ended December 31, 2018, the Partnership sold an aggregate of 140,920 common units under the ATM Program, which generated proceeds of approximately \$2 million (net of approximately \$25,000 of commissions).
 The proceeds were used for general partnership purposes.
-As of December 31, 2018, \$197 million of common units remained available for issuance through the ATM Program.
+As of December 31, 2019, approximately \$197 million of common units of aggregate offering price remained available for issuance through the ATM Program.